INTRODUCTION TO CANCER FOR TRANSLATORS AND INTERPRETERS.

 in a simple and yet scientific manner.
 It is designed as an interactive workshop

-for translators and medical writers who do or may work with documents related to
+for translators and interpreters who do or may work with documents related to cancer.

-Translators and medical writers with no profound knowledge of the cancer field and little or no experience of writing about cancer.
-More experienced writers could also benefit by refining their understanding of some frequently confused concepts and terms.
+Translators and interpreters with no profound knowledge of the cancer field and little or no experience of writing about cancer.
+More experienced participants could also benefit by refining their understanding of some frequently confused concepts and terms.